CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/PR3-Ex9.md

 You're a Security Operations Analyst working at a company that implemented Microsoft Defender XDR solutions.
 You need to see the alerts in an incident to see the incident's full impact do a root cause investigation and mitigate these alerts using M365 Defender tools.

+> **Important Usage Guidance**

+> Some changes or configurations made during this lab may take a few minutes to reflect in the Microsoft Defender for Office 365 portal.
+This includes security recommendations, alerts, and resource status updates.
+If updates are not visible immediately, please allow some time and refresh the portal before proceeding.

+> Microsoft Defender for Office 365 may take some time to load certain results or complete specific tasks from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next task in the lab and return later to check the results.

 ## Objectives
  In this exercise, you will perform the following in the M365 Defender portal:
 - Task 1: Create a Group